Bailey Tyson

 About Me

 Bailey was originally born and raised in the Blue Ridge Mountains of southwestern Virginia.
-She attended Bridgewater College in Harrisonburg, Virginia where she majored in Health Exercise Science, and minored in Nutrition and Wellness, while competing in NCAA Division III volleyball as an outside hitter.
+She attended Bridgewater College in Harrisonburg, Virginia where she majored in Health Exercise Science and minored in Nutrition and Wellness, all while competing in NCAA Division III volleyball as an outside hitter.
 Bailey and her husband moved to the Chapel Hill-Raleigh-Durham area at the end of 2020 after finishing her Clinical Doctorate in Physical Therapy at Shenandoah University in Winchester, Virginia.

 Specialties and Certifications